ANDROHKA/rpam-mod-for-vcod/README.md

 - Revise and enhance ambient sounds, fog, and smoke effects on both classic and custom maps
 - Ensure optimal multiplayer performance and server stability
 - Improve gameplay across all gametypes, minimize bugs and exploits
-- Compatibility with other mods, even without the rPAM Server Mod
+- Ensure compatibility with other mods, even without the rPAM Server Mod

 > **Supported Game Versions:**
 `Call of Duty Multiplayer v1.5`